nu-jliu/modern-robotics-cpp/README.md

 ## Covered Topics

-1. Rigid Body Motion: includes all functions that computes the rigid body transformations, that conducts all transformations on rotation and homogenous transformation matrix.
+1. Rigid-Body Motion: includes all functions that computes the rigid body transformations, that conducts all transformations on rotation and homogenous transformation matrix.

 ## Installation